Car Axle Repair Cost

 - Grease on the inside of wheels: If you find a bunch of grease on the inside of your car's wheels, you can bet the axle is failing.
 This happens when the axle seal fails, letting the grease that should be in the axle leak to the outside.

 - Resistance or complete stoppage: Once an axle goes bad, it often starts to resist the car moving forward.
 You may hit the gas and feel like there’s a weight on the car, or your car may slow down quickly when you let off the gas.
-If you feel this, you need to fix it ASAP because your car could quit and leave you in a dangerous situation.
+If you feel this, you need to fix it ASAP because your car could quit and leave you in a dangerous spot.

 How much does it cost to repair an axle?